-Designers should note that a wet pond is typically the final element in the roof-to-stream pollutant removal sequence and provides no volume reduction credit, and should therefore be considered only if there is remaining pollutant removal or Channel Protection Volume to manage after all other upland runoff reduction options have been considered and properly credited.
+Designers should note that a wet pond is the final element in the roof-to-stream runoff reduction sequence, so one should be considered only if there is remaining Treatment Volume or Channel Protection Volume to manage after all other upland runoff reduction options have been considered and properly credited.
+Wet ponds may be allowed in certain coastal plain situations where the water table is within 3 feet of the ground surface.